williamdemeo/ds644-spring2023/projects/Project0/README.md

 You can make use of functions `isEmpty`, `head` and `tail` on the list of integers `coins`.

 **Hint**.
 Think of the degenerate cases.
 How many ways can you give change for 0 CHF?
 How many ways can you give change for >0 CHF, if you have no coins?

+#### Test your code!

+The file `src/test/scala/recursion/CountChangeSuite.scala` contains code that runs some simple tests of your `countChange` function.
+Run these tests before submitting your `Main.scala` file to Gradescope.
+To achieve more confidence in your solution, you may wish to add some tests of your own to the `CountChangeSuite.scala` file.

 ### How to Submit your Solutions